5T33Z0/OC-Little-Translated/01. Adding missing Devices and enabling Features/IRQ and Timer Fix (SSDT-HPET)/README.md

 ## Patch Method (NEW)

-The old patch method described below is obsolete, because the patching process can now be automated using **SSDTTime** which can generate the following SSDTs based on analyzing your system's `DSDT`:
+The old patch method described below is outdated, because the patching process can now be automated using **SSDTTime** which can generate the following SSDTs based on analyzing your system's `DSDT`:

 * ***SSDT-AWAC*** – Context-Aware AWAC and Fake RTC
 * ***SSDT-EC*** – OS-aware fake EC for Desktops and Laptops